BerMoretti/PrepCourse-Henry/README.md

-# PrepCourse-Henry
-Este es un repositorio del módulo2 del PrepCourse de Henry
+Aprendí a clonar un repositorio y a editarlo desde aqui